 - Supports Beekeeper Training - assists beekeepers to be knowledgeable and skilled in all areas of keeping bees.

 - Supports research initiatives - ensures the industry is supported by cutting edge research and knowledge about bee health and pest disease prevention, honey quality and properties.

-- Producers BeeInformed - the WA beekeeping industry newsletter- keeps beekeepers up-to-date on bio-security and other industry related matters.
+- Produces BeeInformed - the WA beekeeping industry newsletter- keeps beekeepers up-to-date on bio-security and other industry related matters.

-The Committee provides an annul report of its initiatives in the APC Annual Report and in the BeeInformed.
+The Committee provides an annual report of its activities in the APC Annual Report and in the BeeInformed.

 Pest and Disease Surveillance Initiatives